[BEIJING OLYMPICS] S. Korean men out early in men's 1,000m short track with injury, penalties

-Hwang Dae-heon of South Korea (R) competes in the semifinals of the men`s 1,000m short track speed skating race at the Beijing Winter Olympics at Capital Indoor Stadium in Beijing on Feb.
-7, 2022.
+Lee June-seo of South Korea (R) skates past Liu Shaoang of Hungary after making contact with him in the semifinals of the men's 1,000m short track speed skating race at the Beijing Winter Olympics at Capital Indoor Stadium in Beijing on Monday.
 (Yonhap)

 Three South Koreans were gone early from the men's 1,000m short track speed skating event at Beijing 2022 on Monday, with one suffering an injury in a collision and two others penalized for causing contact with other skaters.